qorix-group/score/docs/process/process_areas/safety_analysis/guidance/safety_analysis_guideline.rst

 Detailed description which steps are need for a safety analysis.
 In general the workflow is shown in :ref:`safety_analysis_workflow_fig`

 #.
-To analyse the Feature Architecture a Safety Analysis and a DFA shall be executed.
+To analyse the Platform Architecture DFA shall be executed.
 #.
 Perform DFA on the Platform Architecture.
 #.
+To analyse the Feature Architecture a Safety Analysis and a DFA shall be executed.
+#.
 Perform Safety Analysis on the Feature Architecture.
 #.
 Perform DFA on the Feature Architecture.
 #.
 To analyse the Component Architecture a Safety Analysis and a DFA shall be executed.
 This only applies if the component architecture is not already covered by the feature architecture.
 #.
 Perform Safety Analysis on the Component Architecture.
 #.
 Perform DFA on the Component Architecture.
 #.
 The performance of the Safety Analysis and DFA (Feature and Component) shall be monitored.
 #.
-Open issues like from the Safety Analysis and DFA shall be monitored by the Issue Tracking system.
+For open issues like from the Safety Analysis and DFA and Issue shall be created in the Issue Tracking system.
 For safety relevant issues types a ``safety`` label is used.
 Until there are open issues the safety analysis is "valid" and "not sufficient".
 #.
 If the analysis is completed, a verification of the analysis shall be done and a report therfore shall be created.

 Step-by-Step-approach Safety Analysis: